dolfly/nmdb/doc/guide.rst

   that needs it.

 Available operations
-  You can request the server to do three operations: *set* a value to a key, *get* the value associated with the given key, and *delete* a given key (with its associated value).
+  You can request the server to do four operations: *set* a value to a key, *get* the value associated with the given key, *delete* a given key (with its associated value), and perform a *compare-and-swap* of the values associated with the given key.

 Request modes
   For each operation, you will have three different modes available: